 Sec.
 6. provides RIGHTS OF ACCUSED IN CRIMINAL PROSECUTIONS: “The accused shall enjoy the right to be informed of the nature and cause of the accusation, to be confronted with the witnesses against him, to have compulsory process for obtaining witnesses in his favor and to have the assistance of counsel in his defense.”

-Due process; Right Against Self-Incrimination; No Double Jeopardy; Right to Pretrial Release
+Due process; No Self-Incrimination; No Double Jeopardy; Pretrial Release

 Sec.
 7, includes DUE PROCESS; PROSECUTIONS; DOUBLE JEOPARDY; SELF-INCRIMINATION; BAIL: “No person shall be held to answer for a criminal offense without due process of law, and no person shall be put twice in jeopardy of punishment for the same offense, nor be compelled in any criminal case to be a witness against himself, nor be deprived of life, liberty or property without due process of law.
 All persons before conviction shall be bailable by sufficient sureties, except for capital offenses when the proof is evident or the presumption great.”

-And for more on pretrial release, see our blog: Get Out of Jail After Arrest – Tips for Getting Your Loved One Out
+More on pretrial release: Get Out of Jail After Arrest – Tips for Getting Your Loved One Out.

 Article I, Sec.
 10. concerns UNREASONABLE SEARCHES AND SEIZURES PROHIBITED: “The right of the people to be secure in their persons, houses, papers, and effects against unreasonable searches and seizures shall not be violated; and no warrant shall issue but upon probable cause, supported by oath or affirmation, and particularly describing the place to be searched and the person or things to be seized.”

-In an example of Minnesota constitutional defenses, a Minnesota Supreme Court decision says that roadblocks were unconstitutional seizures under Minnesota law.
-But they were not federal constitutional law.
+In an example of state constitution defenses, a Minnesota Supreme Court decision says that roadblocks were unconstitutional seizures under the Minnesota Constitution.
+But they were not under federal constitutional law.
 Ascher v.
 Commissioner of Public Safety, 519 N.W.2d 183 (Minn.
 1994).

-Another example is State of Minnesota vs. Francisco Garcia, 683 N.W.2d 294 (2004).
-The Minnesota Supreme Court held Minnesota Statutes § 260B.130, subdivision 5 (2002), in violation of the the Minnesota Constitution‘s equal protection guarantees.
-It did so by denying jail credit to extended jurisdiction juveniles for time served in juvenile facility custody.
+And another example is State of Minnesota vs. Francisco Garcia, 683 N.W.2d 294 (2004).
+The Minnesota Supreme Court held Minnesota Statutes §260B.130, subdivision 5 (2002), violated the Minnesota Constitution’s equal protection guarantees.
+It did so by denying jail credit to “extended jurisdiction juveniles” for time served in custody.

-So defense attorneys, courts, and juries can use Minnesota constitutional defenses to define and protect the Liberty interests of us all.
+So attorneys, courts, and juries can all use Minnesota constitutional defenses to protect the Liberty of all of us.